AdamNiederer/vue-html-mode/README.md

 ## Contributing
 If you want to see a function or a feature in this mode, feel free to open an issue or a pull request.
-I hope to eventually add support for chained filters in mustache bindings, and a few more functions.
+I hope to eventually add support for chained filters in mustache interpolation, and a few more functions.

 ## License
 GPLv3+